Ebazhanov/linkedin-skill-assessments-quizzes/mysql/mysql-quiz.md

 - [ ] Extend this table to have additional columns "power4," "power5," and so on, to allow additional powers for each superhero.
 - [ ] Convert this table to have column called "power," and add one record for each superhero-power combination, for a total of 15 records in this example.

 #### Q100.
-What is valid way to create a database view in MySQL?

-- [ ] 1 CREATE VIEW v1 2 SELECT \* FROM t1 3 WHERE col1 &gt; 10;
-- [ ] 1 CREATE VIEW v1 2 BEGIN 3 SELECT \* FROM t1 4 END
-- [ ] 1 CREATE VIEW v1 AS 2 SELECT \* FROM t1;
-- [ ] 1 CREATE VIEW v1 AS 2 BEGIN 3 SELECT \* FROM t1 4 END;

-#### Q101.
 A table Item has a Boolean field endOfLife and a field makeYear of type YEAR(4).
 How can you set the Boolean to true for all Items that have been made before 2019?A table Item has a Boolean field endOfLife and a field makeYear of type YEAR(4).
 How can you set the Boolean to true for all Items that have been made before 2019?

 - [ ] UPSERT Item SET endOfLife = true WHERE makeYear < 2019UPSERT Item SET endOfLife = true WHERE makeYear < 2019
 - [ ] CHANGE Item SET endOfLife = true WHERE makeYear < 2019CHANGE Item SET endOfLife = true WHERE makeYear < 2019
 - [ ] ALTER Item SET endOfLife = true WHERE makeYear < 2019ALTER Item SET endOfLife = true WHERE makeYear < 2019
 - [ ] UPDATE Item SET endOfLife = true WHERE makeYear < 2019

-#### Q102.
+#### Q101.
 Which choice is an example of an aggregate function?Which choice is an example of an aggregate function?

 - [ ] NOW()NOW()
 - [ ] MID()MID()